 the provisions of payment in Section 7.3.

-A Party shall be funded only for its tasks carried out in accordance with the Consortium Plan.
+A Party shall be funded only for its tasks carried out in accordance with the Consortium Plan, according to the total funding granted for the Party till the end of the project and according to the financial rules of the European Commission for H2020 projects.

 7.1.2 Justifying Costs